Hellmonk/bloatcrawl2/crawl-ref/docs/crawl_manual.rst

 time it expired.
 If a miscast occurs, you will stop receiving the benefit for a few turns while you regain control of your magic.
 The power of any such spell is recalculated constantly, so you don't need to renew them as your skills improve.

-When such a spell is providing a benefit, your MP regeneration rate is slightly decreased, as if you were recasting it regularly - you can see the effect in the % screen.
+Some such spells decrease your MP regeneration rate when providing a benefit, as if you were recasting it regularly - you can see the effect in the % screen.
+Even if you are getting the benefit constantly, you will never pay more MP than you would if you were constantly recasting the spell in regular Crawl.
+Similarly, these spells will make you hungrier when you benefit from them, but never faster than they would in regular Crawl.

 If you are using an artefact that suppresses spellcasting (the -Cast flag), or if you are brainless, none of your permanent enchantments